thanghoquang-agilityio/training-typescript/README.md

 - Get familiar with and understand the power of the TypeScript language

-- Understanding and applying MVC (or any MV model or module concept) (optional)
+- Understanding and applying MVC

 - DOM manipulation and form validation

-- Understand how asynchronous code works and apply it in practice (API calls or any place we can mock APIs in code)
+- Understand how asynchronous code works and apply it in practice

 - Get familiar with DevTools

-- Apply localStorage

-- Apply Cypress for testing practice

 ## Prerequisites

 - node: v18.16.1

 - npm: v9.8.0

-- cypress: v13.3.0

 ## Technical Stack